magento/architecture/design-documents/asynchronous-operations/poison-pill.md

 #### Extension Points and Scenarios

-We will put poison pill into Data Storage based on common Magento extension points like events and plugins
+We will put poison pill into Data Storage based on common Magento extension points